 One of the things about young children is that they say what they see.
-It is all said with innocence and not ignorance – “out of the mouths of babes” and all that – but that doesn’t mean there haven’t been times when I want the floor to come up and eat me.
-Unfortunately my child doesn’t come with a volume control switch and when he wants to draw my attention to something he usually points at it or – even worse – he runs over to stand right next to it.
+It is said with innocence but it doesn’t make it any less embarrassing.
+There have been so many embarrassing moments that they have just become common place.
+Unfortunately my child doesn’t come with a volume control switch.
+When he wants to draw my attention to something he usually points at it or – even worse – he runs over to it.
 Over the last few months his observations have gone up a level as has my own embarrassment.

 “Mummy he has funny eyes”

 Harry was happily playing with a little boy at the play barn.
-We were quite some way from the climbing frame they were playing on so he shouted it so that we could hear him.
-My husband and I were so shocked that we stopped mid sip of our coffee and sat there frozen and speechless.
-Because of our delayed response Harry thought we hadn’t heard him and shouted it even louder so that most people could now hear him and turn around and look, including the little boy’s parents.
-To be perfectly honest I have never seen such a bad squint.
-I was as stunned by that as I was by my son’s outburst.
-Thinking on my feet – and seeing the mother’s glowering look – the only thing I could come up with was “but aren’t they a beautiful colour”.
+We were quite some way from the climbing frame they were playing on so he shouted it.
+My husband and I were so shocked that we stopped mid sip of our coffee and sat there speechless.
+Because of our delayed response Harry thought we hadn’t heard him and shouted it even louder.
+By now most people could hear him and turned to look, including the little boy’s parents.
+To diffuse the situation I responded with “but aren’t they a beautiful colour”.
 So lame.

 “Mummy that lady has a baby in her belly”

-Said at the school nativity play which co-incidentally was the first chance I had to meet and greet some of the parents of the children in his class.
+Said at the school nativity play which co-incidentally was the first meet and greet session for the parents.
 The thing is she wasn’t pregnant.
 There was very little I could do other than say “no sweetheart she isn’t”.
 I could see his brow furrow as he thought about his next question, so I very quickly made my excuses and we scurried off.
 I dread the next meeting at schools sports day.

 “Mummy that man….”

 Is in fact very similar to the situation above although this time we were in Sports Soccer (oh the irony).
-Coming out of the changing room was a rather large guy in what quite clearly would have been an XXXL sized T-shirt.
-Luckily I followed my son’s gaze and I was able to intercept the pointing finger and the rest of the sentence.
-It cost me a pair of Spiderman wellies but that was a small price to pay for distracting him.
+A rather large guy was trying on an XXXL sized T-shirt.
+I followed my son’s gaze and managed to intercept the pointing finger and the rest of the sentence.
+It cost me a pair of Spiderman wellies which was a small price to pay for distracting him.

 But the one that compelled me to write this post happened last weekend.

 As a treat, Harry and I went to our local farm shop.
 We invited along my friend and her daughter.
 As we walked in to the shop a lady with dwarfism was coming out.
 My heart sank.
-I felt his arm start to raise and saw the finger coming out so I took hold of his hand and whipped him past the lady and distracted him with some Easter Eggs that were just inside the doorway.
-Once inside I gave myself the parenting equivalent of a pat on the back, for I had skilfully averted another embarrassing situation.
+I felt his arm start to raise and saw the finger coming out.
+I took hold of his hand and managed to distract him with some Easter Eggs.
+The relief flowed through me.

 I took the children in to the café and ordered the hot chocolates whilst my friend went off to buy some goodies.
 We found ourselves a table opposite the toilets.
-The two children were quite animated and chatting away to each other excitedly as they hadn’t seen each other for two weeks.
+The two children were chatting away excitedly as they hadn’t seen each other for two weeks.
 And then the lady returned…….to make matters worse…..she stood right in front of our table……in a queue for the toilets……My heart sank as I just know my son and I knew what was about to happen, and sure enough it did.

 “Mummy it is a little lady.
 She must be very old because she has shrunk”